Also known as: box single-leg squat, elevated pistol, box one-leg squat, assisted pistol squat

 What is Box Pistol Squat?

-The Box Pistol Squat is a medium-level single-leg squat variation performed by sitting back onto a box while keeping the opposite leg extended.
-It primarily targets the quadriceps, glutes, hamstrings and calves while challenging balance and unilateral leg strength.
+The Box Pistol Squat is a single-leg squat variation performed by lowering onto a box while keeping the opposite leg extended.
+It targets quadriceps, glutes, hamstrings and calves, and is medium difficulty, requiring balance, single-leg strength and controlled tempo.
+Use a stable box and controlled tempo for safety.

 How to Do Box Pistol Squat